Oxbian/Bitcoin-Price-C/README.md

 ![OpenSource](https://img.shields.io/badge/OpenSource-important?style=for-the-badge&logo=opencollective&logoColor=white)

-I'm a fan of cryptocurrencies, so I decided to make a program to get the price of bitcoin and print it with ascii art.
+I'm interested by cryptocurrencies so I wanted to make a program to show the bitcoin price in ASCII Art.

 ![Screen](https://imgur.com/aJg9hbp.png)

-### Why ASCII ART?
+## Why ASCII ART?

 Why not?
 ASCII ART is beautiful so I decided to use it :)

 ## How it works?
 -----------
-The program get the price of bitcoin from the [BlockChainInfo Website](https://www.blockchain.com/explorer), convert it into a string and from this string I can get the number and convert them into my ascii art.
+The program get the price of bitcoin from the [BlockChainInfo Website](https://www.blockchain.com/explorer), convert it into a string and from this string I can get the price and convert them into my ASCII art.

 ## Requirements
 -----------